How Sustainable is Your Circular Economy?

 CO2 emissions for 10 SKU — (Image by Author)

-Let us take an example of a coat rented 35 times using 10 unique pieces.
+Take an example of a coat rented 35 times using ten unique pieces.

-Linear model’s emissions (co2_linear in green) are considering the total footprint if your customers purchased these items.
+Linear model emissions (co2_linear in green) consider the total footprint if your customers purchase (co2_linear in green) these items.
 In this case, you’d need to produce and deliver 35 coats.

 While the circular model’s emissions (co2_circ in orange) only include the production of 10 unique coats and the logistics for return management.